"en"> The Panama Papers Connection — Epstein's Offshore Architecture | RS Taylor

 The Non-Prosecution Agreement contained a provision that went almost unreported at the time of signing.
 In addition to ending Epstein's federal exposure, the agreement provided that the United States would not institute criminal charges against Epstein's "any potential co-conspirators."
 No names.
 No limitations.
 A sweeping grant of immunity, in a federal legal document, to unnamed individuals whose identities have never been fully disclosed.

 Think about what that means in the context of this narrative.
 The shells documented here — Zorro Development Corporation, LSJ LLC, NES LLC — did not register themselves.
-The wires documented here — $13.7 million through FirstBank USVI, $6.2 million through Colonial Bank, $4 million to an unknown beneficiary at NatWest UK — were not wired by a ghost.
+The wires documented here — $22.7 million through FirstBank USVI, $11.6 million (Amador-certified) through Wells Fargo NA, were not wired by a ghost.
 The offshore architecture was built, operated, and maintained by people.
 The NPA explicitly said those people would not be prosecuted.

 Those people are alive.
 The co-conspirators clause remains in a signed federal legal document.
 It has never been formally rescinded.
 The question of who it protects — and what financial conduct it shields — has no answer in any public record.